Three Horses Beer

 Three Horses Beer (better known locally as THB) is a pale lager that has been brewed by Star Breweries of Madagascar since 1958.
-It is the highest selling beer in Madagascar and has been described as emblematic of the country.
-THB is sold nationwide and since 2005 has been exported to such markets as France, Reunion Island, Comoros and Mayotte.
+It is the highest-selling beer in Madagascar and has been described as emblematic of the country.
+THB is sold nationwide and, since 2005, has been exported to such markets as France, Reunion Island, Comoros, and Mayotte.
 The Malagasy beer is produced at two breweries in Madagascar, the first centrally located in Antsirabe and the other in the northern city of Antsiranana.
-THB Pilsener, the most common variant of THB, has a light taste and is produced from mostly local barley, corn and hops.
+THB Pilsener, the most common variant of THB, has a light taste and is produced from mostly local barley, corn, and hops.
 Star Breweries also produces THB Fresh (a shandy with less than 1% alcohol), THB Special (6.2% alcohol), and THB Lite (1% alcohol).
 Recent investments in Star Brewery infrastructure have allowed a 20% increase in production since 2011.

-After advertising alcohol in the media was banned under former President Marc Ravalomanana, Star Breweries has increasingly promoted THB through unconventional means.
+After advertising alcohol in the media was banned under former President of Madagascar Marc Ravalomanana, Star Breweries has increasingly promoted THB through unconventional means.
 These have included sponsoring the THB Champions League, Madagascar's national football championship, and holding annual beer festivals.
 In addition, THB is a regular sponsor of local musicians through major annual festivals and tours.
-Star Breweries has also hired musicians to perform in music videos specifically created to promote the beer.
-In 2014 the THB label was significantly redesigned, and in 2015 a new slogan, "THB eo foana e!" ("THB always!") was promoted alongside the beer's longstanding trademark Soa Ny Fiarahantsika ("The Pleasure of Being Together").
-The beer is regularly promoted by Malagasy musical stars and other public figures.
+Star Breweries has also hired musicians to perform in music videos created to promote the beer.
+In 2014 the THB label was significantly redesigned, and in 2015, a new slogan, "THB eo foana e!" ("THB always!"), was promoted alongside the beer's longstanding trademark Soa Ny Fiarahantsika ("The Pleasure of Being Together").
+Malagasy musical stars and other public figures regularly promote the beer.

 History

-In 1953 the French company Rochefortaise launched Société Tananarivienne d’Articles Réfrigérés (STAR) (Antananarivo Company of Refrigerated Products) and its associated factory in Antananarivo, Madagascar, for the exclusive production and distribution of Coca-Cola in Madagascar.
+In 1953 the French company Rochefortaise launched Société Tananarivienne d'Articles Réfrigérés (STAR) (Antananarivo Company of Refrigerated Products) and its associated factory in Antananarivo, Madagascar, for the exclusive production and distribution of Coca-Cola in Madagascar.
 In 1957, a brewer was recruited to develop a local beer.
-After developing 17 different recipes, he travelled throughout the island to test each one using primarily local ingredient; the best of these was a pilsener chosen as the recipe to be produced at a Star brewery to be established in Antsirabe.
+After developing 17 different recipes, he travelled throughout the island to test each one using primarily local ingredients; the best of these was a pilsener chosen as the recipe to be produced at a Star brewery to be established in Antsirabe.
 The company first began producing Three Horses Beer (THB) in 1958.

-In 1968 Star Breweries opened a factory in Antsiranana for the production and distribution of THB as well as Coca-Cola and other carbonated beverages throughout the island's northern region.
-In 1980, Star Breweries became partly state owned; in 1989 Rochefortaise sold Star Breweries to Groupe Fraise, and the company obtained fully privatized status one year later.
+In 1968, Star Breweries opened a factory in Antsiranana to produce and distribute THB, Coca-Cola, and other carbonated beverages throughout the island's northern region.
+In 1980, Star Breweries became partly state-owned; in 1989, Rochefortaise sold Star Breweries to Groupe Fraise, and the company obtained fully privatized status one year later.
 In 2005, the production of THB in cans began at the Star brewery in Antsirabe.
 In 2011 Groupe Fraise sold Star Breweries to French brewer Castel.